Vyral/will-cook/_posts/2025-03-25-what-s-the-best-way-to-find-out-your-home-s-true-value.md

 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false
-youtube_alternate_image:
+youtube_alternate_image: /uploads/will-cook-yt.jpg
 youtube_code:
 ---
 {% include excerpt.html %}

 Ever wonder how much your home is actually worth?
-Whether you're thinking about selling, refinancing, or just curious, knowing your home’s true value is essential.
+Whether you’re thinking about selling, refinancing, or just curious, knowing your home’s true value is essential.
 But here’s the issue—many homeowners rely on the wrong sources and leave money on the table.

 Most people turn to quick online estimates, but those tools can be off by tens of thousands of dollars.
 If your home is priced too high, buyers may overlook it.
 Price it too low, and you’re walking away from potential profit.
 And when refinancing, an inaccurate valuation could mean missing out on thousands in equity.
 So, how do you ensure you’re working with the right number?
 Having helped countless homeowners maximize their home’s value, I can tell you this: understanding your home’s worth isn’t just about numbers—it’s about making informed financial decisions.
 There are three key ways to determine your home’s true value: